 What personal information do we collect?

-If all you’re doing is visiting the websites, no personal information will be collected.
+If you just visit the websites, no personal information will be collected.

 If you opt-in to receive one of my free programs (e.g. the Plankathon or beginner running schedule), the email address you enter will be collected.

-If you purchase a program or service, your name, address and contact number will be collected as a part of the payment processing.
+If you purchase a program or service, your name, address and contact number will be collected.

 (Sensitive financial information is encrypted and stored in the payment processors we use: WorldPay or PayPal.)